-For starters, the Mid-Week Madeira Beach Open Air Market is one of the area’s only year-round fresh markets—and is brand new as of May, 2014.
+For starters, the Mid-Week Madeira Beach Open Air Market was brand new as of May, 2014.
 We’re also one of the largest open air markets in Tampa Bay area.

-Located in the downtown area of historic Madeira Beach, the Market is located on Madeira Way between Gulf Boulevard and the Tom Stuart Causeway.
-We’re open every Wednesday, October through July, Rain or Shine (we’ll close if conditions aren’t safe), from 10am-3pm.
+Located in the downtown area of historic Madeira Beach, the Market was located on Madeira Way between Gulf Boulevard and the Tom Stuart Causeway.

-And we’re proud to announce the addition of our newest Market– The Indian Shores Sunday Morning Market!
+And we’re proud to announce the extension of The Indian Shores Sunday Morning Market!

 The Market is located in the Indian Shores Town Hall Municipal Center parking areas adjacent to Gulf Boulevard at 19305 Gulf Boulevard, Indian Shores, FL.
-Our new Market is also beach close, family and pet friendly–and only a few minutes from our Mid-Week Madeira Beach Morning Market location held each Wednesday.
-The Market hours are 9am-1pm each Sunday through the end of May.
+The Market hours are 9am-1pm each Sunday, weather permitting, November – April.